Free and Open Source

 KDE is a long-standing free and open source software community.
 KDE hosts many well-known free software projects and provided frameworks for them.
 The forementioned Krita, as well as the following digiKam, Kdenlive, Kate, Okular and Marble are all KDE applications.
 KDE also developed Plasma, a popular free Desktop Environment for Linux and other free operating systems.

-I became associated with KDE because I redesigned its mascot Konqi and it was adopted.
-Not long after that, I started using the Plasma Desktop Environment and its various companion software.
-I participated in correcting, completing, and have since been maintaining Simplified Chinese translations for Plasma, many of other KDE applications, and the KDE.org website.
+I became associated with KDE because I redesigned its mascot, Konqi.
+Soon after, I adopted the Plasma Desktop and its companion apps.
+I have since contributed to and maintained Simplified Chinese translations for Plasma, many other KDE applications, and the KDE.org website.

 digiKam

 digiKam is a free and open source photo management application.
-I got to know digiKam because I use it daily to manage pictures and also use it at work to batch process images.
+I use it daily at work for photo management and batch image processing.
 Prior to my involvement, digiKam’s Chinese translations had many missing and wrong strings.
 I retranslated everything, and have since been maintaining digiKam’s Simplified Chinese translations (application only).

 Kate Editor